OlgaKrestinskaya/CIMNAS/README.md

 ```

 > **ARM64** is supported by Timeloop and Accelergy Docker,
-> but is marked *unstable* ? building from source is recommended on ARM.
+> but is marked *unstable* - building from source is recommended on ARM as per [CiMLoop](https://github.com/mit-emze/cimloop).

 Access JupyterLab from your browser (unless port mapping is changed):
 `http://127.0.0.1:8888/lab`